wuuu110/NCO-solvers-for-VRP/README.md

 ```
 @misc{wu_2024_neural,
 title = {Neural Combinatorial Optimization Algorithms for solving Vehicle Routing Problems: A Comprehensive Survey with Perspective},
-author = {Wu, Xuan and Wang, Di and Xiao, Yubin and Wu, Chunguo and Wu, Yuesong and Yu, Chaoyu and Maskell, Douglas L. and Zhou, You},
+author = {Wu, Xuan and Wang, Di and Wen, Lijie and Xiao, Yubin and Wu, Chunguo and Wu, Yuesong and Yu, Chaoyu and Maskell, Douglas L. and Zhou, You},
 year = {2024},
 note = {arxiv}
 }